Thokozile Mndaweni

-Thokozile Philadelphia Mndaweni (born 8 August 1981) is a former South African women's footballer who played as a goalkeeper.
-She is the highest capped women's goalkeeper in South Africa with 89 caps.
-She is currently the goalkeeping coach at TS Galaxy Queens.
+Thokozile Philadelphia Mndaweni (born 8 August 1981) is a South African former soccer player who is the goalkeeping coach at TS Galaxy Queens.
+A goalkeeper, she is the highest capped women's goalkeeper in South Africa with 89 caps.

-She represented the South Africa women's national football team at the 2012 London Olympics She is well known for a saving a penalty and later converting her own spot kick during South Africa's win on penalties in the Olympic qualifier return leg match in Tunis in April 2011.
+She represented the South Africa national team at the 2012 London Olympics.She is well known for a saving a penalty and later converting her own spot kick during South Africa's win on penalties in the Olympic qualifier return leg match in Tunis in April 2011.

 Club career

 Mndaweni played for Sasol Women's League side Croesus Ladies where she was a player-coach helping them to a fourth place finish at the 2021 Sasol League National Championship.
 In April 2022 she joined JVW as a player-coach.

 International career

 Mndaweni is capped 89 times for the South African women's national team.
 She is the highest capped goalkeeper as of March 2025.